aionnetwork/aion-docs/aion-node/_index.en.md

 **Connect to a node that is already running and synced up, hosted by a third-party company.**

-This is the fasted method to get up a running.
+This is the fasted method to get up and running.
 All you need to do is sign up to one of the supported providers, and connect to the node.
 We recommend this method to developers who want to get up and running fast.
 This method needs a constant internet connection, with limited customizability for each node.